DevExpress-Examples/winforms-pivot-grid-hide-the-grand-total-column-and-text-labels/Readme.md

 This example demonstrates how to clear grid lines and hide the following Pivot Grid elements:

-- The grand total column when there are no Data or Column fields
+- The grand total column when there are no Data or Column fields.
-- The "Drop Data Items Here", "Drop Column Fields Here", and "Drop Filter Fields Here" labels
+- The "Drop Data Items Here", "Drop Column Fields Here", and "Drop Filter Fields Here" labels.

 ![screenshot](/images/screenshot.png)